AlerianEmperor/LuxRenderer/README.md

 Lux Render is a rendering system capable of rendering high quality, life-like images.
 Everything was written from scratch in pure C++ without any third party library.
 This project cover most of the content in pbrt v3 and also easier to read.

+Note: Fixed error in DakiRoom File, the alpha leaf name should be leaf_alpha_small.png instead of leaf_alpha_1.png, the program is working properly now!
+Consider download again if you have trouble compling the code.

 # Featuring

 - Unidrectional Path Tracing with NEE and MIS.